How do I set up Insured Cash Sweep (ICS) at SVB to increase FDIC coverage for our post-raise cash balance?

 Key Takeaways:

-What are the steps to set up ICS at SVB for our startup or fund?
+What is the process to set up ICS at SVB for our post-raise cash?

 Expanded Explanation: